· 7 min read

-Direct Answer: Slack marks you “away” when it stops seeing recent activity or when your Slack client disconnects (sleep, locked screen, closed tab, network changes).
-You can reduce auto‑away by keeping Slack running, preventing sleep/lock during work hours (within policy), and avoiding browser tab-suspending and aggressive battery modes.
-If every device is asleep or offline, you can’t stay “active” locally—only a cloud-based presence scheduler can maintain presence without a running client.
+Direct Answer: Slack auto‑away triggers when a client disconnects or Slack stops seeing activity.
+You can reduce auto‑away by keeping Slack connected, preventing sleep/lock during work hours (within policy), and avoiding browser tab suspension.
+If every device is asleep or offline, only a schedule-based, cloud approach can keep presence consistent during your working hours.

-How to Stop Slack Auto-Away on Mac, Windows, and Web
+How to Stop Slack Auto-Away Timer on Mac, Windows, and Web

 If you’ve searched “how to stop Slack auto away” in a panic, you’re in the right place.